 Spokane Police investigating possible armed robbery at 7-Eleven on South Grand Boulevard

 Jan.
-1—Spokane police are investigating a possible armed robbery at the 7-Eleven gas station at 1318 S. Grand Blvd.
+2—Spokane police are investigating a possible armed robbery at the 7-Eleven gas station at 1318 S. Grand Blvd.

 According to Spokane police Lt.
 Terry Preuninger, law enforcement received a call at 2:30 p.m.
 Monday about a male wearing a ski mask who robbed the convenience store and may have been armed.

 A 7-Eleven employee followed the suspect as he ran, Preuninger said, and responding officers eventually detained him.
-He had been cooperative and was released.
+He was cooperative and was released.

 This is a developing story.